I had a problem:

 f"<style>\n{NEW_STYLE_CONTENT}\n</style>",

-content, flags=re.DOTALL | re.IGNORECASE
+flags=re.DOTALL | re.IGNORECASE

 )